ReDI-School/intermediate-java/10-exception-and-error-handling/index.md

 ```

 #### Declare the exception in the method:
-Instead of handling this exception directly in `readFile`, we can also propagate it to it's caller and let them handle it.
+Instead of handling this exception directly in `readFile`, we can also propagate it to its caller and let them handle it.
 This can be useful if how you want to handle it depends on who calls the method.

 ```java
 void readFile(String fileName) throws FileNotFoundException {